 Network Attached Storage (NAS) Devices: A Global Strategic Business Report

-NAS is one-of-its kind networked storage technology that allows connected host systems to share data.
-NAS devices have gained immense popularity in a short span of time, thanks to the wide range of benefits that they offer.
-As companies modernize their enterprise-networking infrastructure, driven by the need to remain competitive, and retain critical survival capabilities, such as, agility and flexibility in a fast changing marketplace, it is opportunities galore for technologies like network-attached storage (NAS) and storage-area network (SAN).
-The tough economic conditions have additionally reinforced the need to upgrade storage area network infrastructure in a cost-effective, yet compelling way.
-There are several advantages stacked in the favor of NAS technology, including, increase in data availability, improvements in server performance, optimized data access, end-user transparency, ease of setup, low installation and maintenance costs, and platform-independence.
+Network-attached storage (NAS) is one of the on-line storage architectures that promise to deliver businesses with cost-effective, scalable, and manageable alternatives for ever-growing data requirements.
+As a networked storage technology that allows connected host systems to share data, NAS devices have gained immense popularity in a short span of time, thanks to the wide range of benefits they offer.
+Advantages stacked in favor of the NAS technology include increase in data availability, improvements in server performance, optimized data access, end-user transparency, easy setup, low installation and maintenance costs and platform-independence.

-Major players in the global marketplace include BlueArc Corporation, Buffalo Inc, Dell Inc, EMC Corporation, Isilon Systems, Hewlett-Packard Company, Hitachi Data Systems Corporation, International Business Machines Corporation, LSI Corporation, NetApp Inc, NetGear Inc, Overland Storage Inc, Panasas Inc, Pillar Data Systems, SGI Corporation, among others.
+Major players in the global marketplace include Buffalo Inc., Dell Inc., EMC Corporation, Hewlett-Packard Company, Hitachi Data Systems Corporation, International Business Machines (IBM) Corporation, LSI Corporation, NetApp Inc., NetGear Inc., Overland Storage Inc., Panasas Inc., SGI Corporation, among others.